Nottinghamshire County Council is the 10th largest local authority in the UK employing 20,000 people, including those employed in schools.

 To meet the challenge of the reductions in the public sector finances, the Council is transforming the way it provides and delivers services through an ambitious improvement programme.
 Since April 2011, the Improvement Programme has helped to achieve savings totalling £114m.
 Of this total, £34 million has been reinvested to meet increased demand for older people’s services and children’s social care.

 The Chairman of the County Council is elected each year by county councillors.
-The Chairman of the County Council for 2012/13 is Councillor Carol Pepper and the Vice Chairman is Councillor Barrie Cooper.
+The Chairman of the County Council for 2013/14 is Councillor John Allin and the Vice Chairman is Councillor Pauline Allan.

 The Chairman chairs meetings of the Full Council and attends a wide range of civic events around the county representing the County Council.